NorthStateSoftware/NorthStateFramework-csharp/README.md

 a.
 Build Requirements
 ---------------------
 * The NSF in C# requires Microsoft .NET 2.0 for compilation.
-* The solution provided is compatible with Visual Studio 9.
+* The solution provided is compatible with Visual Studio 2013.
 * <a href="http://www.doxygen.org/">Doxygen</a> is required to build the documentation.
 (Optional)

 b.
 Building the Software
 ------------------------
-* Open the file NorthStateFrameworkInC#Development.sln within Visual Studio.
+* Open the file NorthStateFramework-csharp.sln within Visual Studio.
 * Choose either Debug or Release build configurations.
 * Build the code from the IDE
 * Output will be placed in the Build directory